Computer model reveals free NFL picks, best bets for Week 9 late afternoon games

-2025 Week 9 NFL free picks, betting odds, best bets: Model backs Bills, Saints on Sunday, Nov.
+2025 Week 9 NFL free picks, betting odds, best bets: Model backs Saints, Bills on Sunday, Nov.
 2

 SportsLine's model reveals its Week 9 NFL picks and best bets for the 4 p.m.
 ET slate on Sunday, Nov.
 2

 Sunday's NFL schedule features three games in the 4 p.m.
 ET window, including one of the matchups many NFL fans were most looking forward to when the 2025 NFL schedule was released, as the Buffalo Bills host the Kansas City Chiefs.
 It may come as a surprise since Josh Allen has never played in a Super Bowl and Patrick Mahomes has made five, but the Bills are 4-1 during the regular season in Allen vs. Mahomes contests.
 The SportsLine model expects that trend to continue, backing the Bills to beat the Chiefs despite being +110 underdogs in the latest Week 9 NFL odds.
-The Chiefs are favored by 2 points, while the over/under is set at 52.5 points.
+The Chiefs are favored by two points, while the over/under is set at 52.5 points.
+Kansas City is a -136 money line favorite (risk $136 to win $100), while Buffalo is a +113 underdog.

 The model's two other best bets for the late-afternoon window for NFL betting feature the Saints being competitive enough with the Rams to cover the spread as 14-point underdogs, and Under 44.5 total points for Jaguars vs. Ravens.
 Before locking in your Week 9 NFL picks, be sure to check out the top NFL betting picks from SportsLine's advanced computer model.